Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Partial Suspension: A partial suspension of a student’s normal right to participate in extra-curricular, co-curricular, and other nonacademic activities.
 The student will continue to attend classes and may use all academic resources.
 The student will not be in good standing during the time of the suspension.

-• Referral to Outside Agency: KHSC-KansasCOM may refer a student to the Kansas Physician’s Health Program (KPHP) or other similar programs for assessment and treatment.
+• Referral to Outside Agency: KHSU-KansasCOM may refer a student to the Kansas Physician’s Health Program (KPHP) or other similar programs for assessment and treatment.

-• Restrictions/Stipulations of Behavioral Activity: KHSC-KansasCOM may restrict a student’s behavioral activity that is deemed appropriate, including but not limited to restricting the student’s contact with another student.
+• Restrictions/Stipulations of Behavioral Activity: KHSU-KansasCOM may restrict a student’s behavioral activity that is deemed appropriate, including but not limited to restricting the student’s contact with another student.

 • Restitution or Monetary Fine: Financial accountability for damage to property caused by the student, or a fine that is deemed appropriate for the offense.